OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 *<https://rthewitt.com/2013/04/11/brian-the-business-analyst/>*

-This article aims to describe what Brian does in his company illustrated by personal experience, with more examples focused on Cancer Genomics and Bioinformatics.
+This article aims at describing what Brian does in his company illustrated by personal experience, with more examples focused on Cancer Genomics and Bioinformatics.
 However keep in mind that Brian could do the exact same job for an insurance or sportswear company or any industries with Users who need to use an application to perform their job.

 # Who are the players in an IT project and interactions with Brian?